zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “lawsuit” (lawsuit) is when a legal case is broug ht against a company or individual by someone who thinks that he has been h armed by that other person, damaged in some way.
 Usually a lawsuit is over mone y.
 The person wants money in order to make up for some harm that he has  suffered because of what another person has done.

 For example, if someone runs into your car with his  car and doesn’t want to pay for the damage – for the fact that your car no long er works, let’s say – you might bring a lawsuit against that person.
-You might go t o a judge and say, “This person has ruined my car.
+You might go to a judge and say, “This person has ruined my car.
 I want him to pay me mone y,” and you can use the government to help you force that person to pay you  money.
 That’s basically what a “lawsuit” is.

 A “discrimination lawsuit,” then, would be someone who takes a company or a person to court and makes the court correct the pro blem, if you will, that might include giving that person money.
-Simon says, “That ’s the reality we live in,” meaning the world we live in is such that we need t o protect ourselves to prevent discrimination lawsuits.
+Simon says, “That ’s the reality we live in,” meaning the world we live in is such that we need to protect ourselves to prevent discrimination lawsuits.
 Audrey says, “I really don ’t know.
 Do you really think hiring more men to design women’s bras is a good id ea?”

 Now we learn that Simon and Audrey work at a compan y that makes bras.
 A “bra” (bra) is something that a woman usually wears  under other clothing, under a shirt or a dress, that protects and supports her breasts, the two things that are found at the top of a woman’s body usually.
 I guess  men also have breasts, but we don’t normally think of them as wearing bras, th ough perhaps some of them should.